sindresorhus/eslint-plugin-unicorn/docs/rules/no-negated-condition.md

 <!-- end auto-generated rule header -->
 <!-- Do not manually modify this header.
 Run: `npm run fix:eslint-docs` -->

 Negated conditions are more difficult to understand.
-Code can be made more readable by inverting the condition instead.
+Code can be made more readable by inverting the condition.

-Improved version of the [`no-negated-condition`](https://eslint.org/docs/latest/rules/no-negated-condition) ESLint rule, which is automatically fixable.
+This is an improved version of the [`no-negated-condition`](https://eslint.org/docs/latest/rules/no-negated-condition) ESLint rule that makes it automatically fixable.
+[ESLint did not want to make it fixable.](https://github.com/eslint/eslint/issues/14792)

 ## Fail